brandonjaipersaud/piazza-qabot-gpt/README.md

 # Introduction

-This repo implements a question-answering system that uses decomposed prompting [1] to answer questions on the Piazza discussion board.
-We have a paper that is currently under review at AIED and ITiCSE 2023 which will be linked here after it is finished being reviewed.
+This repo implements our question-answering system for answering student questions on the Piazza discussion board as outlined in our paper [1].

+See https://github.com/brandonjaipersaud/qabot-t5 for a prior implementation that uses T5 instead of GPT.

 This repo allows you to perform tasks such as the following:
 - question classification/answering